 These measures, when enacted together, mean a workforce that is prepared to conduct themselves professionally and safely around ACM without risking exposure or contamination.

 - Train workers about the risks, how to identify them, and how to manage asbestos dangers.

 - Ensure workers who do or could work with asbestos-containing materials get the proper level of training.

-- Specialised training and licences are required for asbestos assessors, removalists and supervisors.
+- Specialised training and licences are required for asbestos inspectors, assessors, removalists and supervisors.

 Providing Personal Protective Equipment (PPE) To Your Workers

 When workers need to dispose of asbestos material, it is important that they are provided with effective PPE so that they are safe from possible exposure.

 - For friable removal, wear air supplied or air purifying respiratory protection that filters asbestos fibres, fitted for each worker individually.